Model selection criteria for regression models with splines and the automatic localization of knots: Spline regression model with variable number of knots

-To illustrate the role of the penalization on the curve estimation, we generate data from an underlying function defined by cubic B-splines basis on $[0,100]$ with three not equally spaced knots at $t_1 = 20$, $t_2=45$, and $t_3=80$ and signal to noise ratio SNR=3.
-Figure \ref{fig:example1}(a) shows the underlying function, its knots locations and the generated data.
-After data generation, we estimate the underlying function using cubic B-splines expansion considering eleven knots with prespecified locations fixed at $[t_1, t_2,\cdots,t_{11}]'=[6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26]'$.
-Note that we intentionally set several knots at one specific region of domain, around the higher peak of the curve.
-The estimated curve is the pink line in the Figure \ref{fig:example1}(b).
-We can observe the impact of two possible issues related with bad number of knots determination and their locations.
-First, the estimated curve overfits data at the region around the higher peak, the location where we set the most knots, i.e, the curve fit did not recover the peak with the required degree of smoothness and provided some kind of interpolation there.
-On the other hand, the absence of knots located at the remaining domain did not allow the estimated curve to identify the features of the underlying function on that region, i.e, the estimated curve is too smooth to identify peaks and valleys of the function on the subinterval of the domain with no knots positions, which characterizes an underfit phenomenon.
-For this reason, it is important to consider a penalty term that takes account this trade off between number/locations of knots and smoothness.
+To illustrate the role of the penalizing term $\lambda$ in \eqref{main-eq}, we generate data from an underlying function defined by cubic B-splines basis on $[0,100]$ with three not equally spaced knots at $t_1 = 20$, $t_2=45$, and $t_3=80$ and signal to noise ratio SNR=3.
+Figure \ref{fig:example1}(a) shows the underlying function, its knots locations, and the generated data.
+After data generation, we estimate the underlying function using cubic B-splines expansion considering eleven knots fixed at $[t_1, t_2,\ldots,t_{11}]'=[6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26]'$.
+The estimated curve is the pink line in Figure \ref{fig:example1}(b).
+Note that we intentionally set several knots at one specific region of domain, around the maximum of the curve, and this inappropriate choice of number and location of knots may lead to two possible issues.
+First, the estimated curve overfits data at the region where there are the most number of knots, that is, the curve fit did not recover the peak with the required degree of smoothness, yielding some kind of interpolation in this region.
+Second, the absence of knots in the remaining regions did not allow the correct estimation of the underlying function leading to underfit of the data in these regions.
+For this reason, it is important to consider a penalty term that takes account this trade-off between number/locations of knots and smoothness.
 Penalizing the least squares by the number of segments determined by the knots partition guarantees the estimated curve to have this optimal number/locations of knots to avoid both under and overfitting problems.
 Moreover, this procedure is automatically performed, thus requiring no previous knowledge regarding the number and positions of knots, which is of great interest and an advantage of our method.
 The blue line of Figure \ref{fig:example1}(b) is the estimated curve provided by the proposed method.
 The number of knots was correctly determined, $\hat{K}=3$ and the estimated knots locations were $\hat{t}_1=21$, $\hat{t}_2=47$ and $\hat{t}_3=79$.